Sump Pump

 #1 – Desired Connection Type

-There is a wide range of sump pump check valve models available, ranging from the economy BSC Series (Rubber Flapper Type 1-1/4”, 1-1/2” & 2” ABS sump pump check valves, which have various connection types including threaded, slip, flexible rubber couplers, barbs, to more robust flapper type 17-SPCV white PVC flapper type check valves such as our 17SPCV-1215 and 17SCC-15 & 17SCC-20 which have compression connections, 1-1/2” & 2” sizes are also available with Slip connections 17SCS & 17QSCS Series and True Union Slip connections 17SCTU & 17QSCTU Series.
+There is a wide range of sump pump check valve models available, from economy series to more robust types.
+The economy BSC Series (Rubber Flapper Type 1-1/4”, 1-1/2” & 2”) ABS sump pump check valves have various connection types including threaded, slip, flexible rubber couplers, and barbs.
+The more robust flapper types like 17-SPCV white PVC check valves (17SPCV-1215, 17SCC-15, & 17SCC-20) have compression connections.
+1-1/2” & 2” sizes are also available with slip connections (17SCS & 17QSCS Series) and true union slip connections (17SCTU & 17QSCTU Series).

 #2 – Pressure / Temperature Rating Required